mokhtarabadi/meuse/README.md

     docker compose up -d
     ```

+   **Important**: Wait at least 45 seconds after starting services before proceeding to user creation.
+This allows the
+   database to fully initialize and the Meuse application to become ready.

 7. **Create users and tokens:**
    ```bash
    # First, create an admin user for initial setup